 Those people have a very specific set of soft skills — active listening, empathy, patience as well as excellent time management and problem-solving abilities.

-So, if you’ve worked in customer service for quite some time, you have no choice but to develop thick skin.
+So, if you’ve worked in customer service for quite some time, you have no choice but to develop a thick skin.

 Every business owner’s nightmare is when their service is down.
 But you know who suffers even more when it happens?
 The customer service team.

-The minute your service becomes non-responsible, people are writing angry emails to support agents and it’s quite difficult to say something when it’s obviously not your fault.
+The minute your service becomes non-responsible, people are writing angry emails to support agents, and it’s quite difficult to say something when it’s obviously not your fault.

 So, all that’s left to do is apologize a million times and say that the team is already fixing the problem.

+‘The team is working on it’ is the go-to answer to virtually any customer’s question.
 The service is down for two hours and you’ve missed an important deadline?
 Our team is working on it.

+Been charged three times for something you didn’t use?
+Our team is so working on it.
 Lost yourself and don’t know what to do with your life?
 Our team will fix the issue in a moment.

 But doesn’t it feel personal sometimes?
 Like, it’s only you and your job that get to be rated — and not always fair.